Best AI Document Review Tools with Citations (2026)

 1. Atlas: Best for cross-document synthesis (F1 0.946, Schema-Drift 4, H/E 0.06)

 Atlas is a knowledge workspace built on top of a citation-grounded retrieval layer.
-You upload a corpus, papers, contracts, reports, meeting notes, anything, and Atlas builds a queryable graph that supports both structured extraction and free-form Q&A with paragraph-level citations.
+You upload a corpus, including papers, contracts, reports, and meeting notes, and Atlas builds a queryable graph that supports both structured extraction and free-form Q&A with paragraph-level citations.

-What it does that the others do not.
 Atlas is the only tool in the benchmark that builds a persistent knowledge graph across uploaded documents and surfaces cross-document connections in a mind-map view.
-The Schema-Drift score of 4 is the lowest in the benchmark for a reason, Atlas does not depend on template-matched fine-tunes; the model retrieves and reasons over passages each query.
-For accounts-payable specifically, Atlas is not the fastest extractor (1.8s single-page latency vs Google's 0.9s) but its TCO at moderate scale is lower because labelling and drift-recovery labour fall toward zero.
+The Schema-Drift score of 4 is the lowest in the benchmark because Atlas does not depend on template-matched fine-tunes.
+The model retrieves and reasons over passages each query.
+For accounts-payable specifically, Atlas is not the fastest extractor, at 1.8s single-page latency versus Google's 0.9s, but its TCO at moderate scale is lower because labelling and drift-recovery labour fall toward zero.

 Capability scores (0–4): Q&A 4 · Extraction 3 · Export 3 · Privacy 4 · Integrations 3 · Collaboration 3 · Verification 4 · Pricing 4.